-Dubai Civil Aviation Authority Signs Memorandum Of Understanding With Keeta Drones To Regulate And Enhance Drone Delivery Safety
+Dubai Civil Aviation Authority Signs Memorandum of Understanding with Keeta Drones to Regulate and Enhance Drone Delivery Safety

-H.E.
-Mohammed Abdullah Lengawi: “This partnership underscores the DCAA's commitment to the vision of Dubai's leadership to innovative infrastructure, positioning Dubai as a leader in the future of smart transportation.”

-Dr. Yinian Mao: “Keeta Drones is dedicated to adhering to the highest standards of safety in drone delivery.”

-Dubai, UAE, 08 January 2025: As part of its efforts to enhance Dubai's status as a global hub for civil Aviation and to develop drone delivery operations, Dubai Civil Aviation Authority (DCAA) has signed a Memorandum of Understanding (MoU) with Keeta Drones.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 08 January 2025: As part of its efforts to enhance Dubai’s status as a global hub for civil aviation and to develop drone delivery operations, Dubai Civil Aviation Authority (DCAA) has signed a Memorandum of Understanding (MoU) with Keeta Drones.
 This MoU focuses on the collaboration in drone-based delivery, with a particular focus on achieving the highest levels of safety and security in Dubai's skies, in alignment with local laws, regulations and international standards.

 The MoU was signed by H.E.
 Mohammed Abdullah Lengawi, Director General of DCAA, and Dr. Yinian Mao, Chairman of Keeta Drones.
 The collaboration encompasses evaluating and approving drone operation zones, focusing on three core areas: assessing infrastructure requirements for designated drone zones, reviewing airspace requirements for these zones, and evaluating safety and security needs for effective and safe drone delivery operations across Dubai.